CamiloMM/Noumena/README.md

 It is very important that this is simple enough to do, but very expressive.
 For this reason, I'm guessing the best way to approach this is uploading .js files to the server and visiting an URL, without any more fuss than that.

+### Collections

+There will be separate collections for data-less elements and elements with data objects.
+This is because it'll be much faster to query the former; and it'll likely stay fully in RAM all the time this way.

+This must be kept in mind when querying; and special queries might be crafted that ***explicitly*** ignore events with `data`.
+These will run faster, but it must be clear that one is choosing to ignore a collection.

 # Current Status

 Front-end is progressing very well, and I'm working on the DB layer.
 Come back in another month.